 He and his wife, Siri Bhrosa Kaur Khalsa, reside in Los Angeles and have 2 children and 3 granddaughters.

-SS SatSundri Kaur Khalsa, became a Sikh Dharma minister mid-70s, and is a certified Kundalini Yoga Teacher.
+SatSundri Kaur Khalsa, became a Sikh Dharma minister mid-70s, and is a certified Kundalini Yoga Teacher.
 She brings professional skills and love of the Guru into all her endeavors, and especially enjoys serving and living amongst the Sadh Sangat.
-She is mother and grandmother to 2 grown children who spent their early years in school in India, and a beautiful grand-daughter, in addition to enjoying all of our beautiful Khalsa children.
+SatSundri’s family is blessed by her adult son and daughter who spent their early years in school in India, and a beautiful grand-daughter; in addition, she enjoys all of our beautiful Khalsa children.

-SatSundri Kaur currently contracts for business services to the legacy Board of Managers of EWTC (Yogi Tea) and Akal Security Board of Directors & President.
+SatSundri Kaur is entering into Chaplaincy training, having recently retired from contracting for business services.
 She is an early student of the Siri Singh Sahib, meeting Siri Singh Sahib Ji while still at the University of Oregon in 1971, moving into Ashram life at that time.
-Throughout her primarily non-profit business-centered career from Journalism/Advertising/Marketing/Public and Community Relations to Executive Director in the public sector in the 90’s and early 2000s, some Dharmic (ad)ventures include – an Ashram Co-Director in the 70’s; a variety of youth services including director, and food services coordinator to the large Khalsa Children Programs in the 80’s (India and Guru Ram Das Puri, New Mexico); and fairly recently General Manager of Sikh Dharma Worldwide; Executive Director of Sikh Dharma International; and assistant Manager at Dashmesh Sadan, Siri Singh Sahib Ji’s home in Anandpur Sahib, India.
+Throughout her primarily non-profit business-centered career from Journalism/ Advertising/ Marketing/ Public and Community Relations to Executive Director in the public sector in the 90’s and early 2000s, some Dharmic (ad)ventures include – an Ashram Co-Director in the 70’s; a variety of youth services including director, and food services coordinator to the large Khalsa Children Programs in the 80’s (India and Guru Ram Das Puri, New Mexico); and General Manager of Sikh Dharma Worldwide; Executive Director of Sikh Dharma International; and assistant Manager at Dashmesh Sadan, Siri Singh Sahib Ji’s home in Anandpur Sahib, India.

 She has served on a variety of non-profit Boards including our legacy Boards, other Sikh Board of Trustees, Interfaith, and school Advisory Boards, and in other volunteer endeavors, and feels giving back to the Community in service has been a gift in her life.